kirbyfan64/TSC/INSTALL.md

 : Enables or disables the in-game editor.
 Switching this off is not yet supported.

-ENABLE_MRUBY [ON]
-: Enables or disables the scripting engine.
-Switching this off is not yet supported.

 ENABLE_NLS [ON]
 : Enables or disables use of translations.
 If disabled, TSC will use English only.